6 min read

 Where the magic happens.
 Or doesn't.

-Monitor your own data.
-Did your traffic change significantly?
-If not, the update doesn't concern you.
-If it did, investigate your specific situation rather than reading generic takes.
+Monitor your own data - did your traffic change significantly?
+If not, the update doesn't concern you, full stop, regardless of how much noise is being made about it on Twitter.
+If it did change, investigate your specific situation rather than reading generic takes that may or may not apply to your case.

-Evaluate against first principles.
-Google wants to show the best results.
-Are you the best result for your target queries?
-If yes, eventual success is likely.
-If no, fix that regardless of any update.
+Evaluate against first principles rather than trying to reverse-engineer what Google did - Google wants to show the best results, so are you the best result for your target queries?
+If yes, eventual success is likely no matter what updates roll out.
+If no, fix that, regardless of any update, because being the best result is the only strategy that works reliably over time.

-Make changes based on evidence, not theories.
-If you're going to change something, have specific evidence that it's a problem.
+Make changes based on evidence, not theories - if you're going to change something, have specific evidence that it's a problem, not speculation based on someone's theory about what Google might have targeted.
 "The update might have targeted X" is not evidence.
-"Users bounce quickly from this page" is evidence.
+"Users bounce quickly from this page and don't convert" is evidence.

 The Unpopular Truth